renegat4/restmine/README.md

 ## show an issue

-restmine can show the current issue:
+restmine can show the current issue (if on an issue-branch):

     $ rr

 Or an arbitrary one:

-    $ rr show 1234
+    $ rr (showTicket|show|s) 1234

 ## show assigned issues

-restmine can list all open issues:
+restmine can list all open issues (in the configured project):

-    $ rr issues
+    $ rr (issues|i)

+## Time tracking

+restmine can be used to log time on an issue.

+    $ rr (logTime|lt) 3345 2:30 2018-10-20 iss "this is a comment"

+Order of parameters doesn't matter.

+`iss` is the activity under which the time should be logged and corresponds to the configured activity in the config-file.
+If left out, `iss` is the default.

+If no date is given, it defaults to today.

+If the user is on an issue-branch like org3345 and no issue-id is given on the command line, the time will be logged on that issue (3345).